golioth/docs/docs/reference/3-rest-api/2-auth.md

 #### Using a Basic API Key

-Basic API Key, doesn't require any extra processing to be used and a `X-API-Key` header can be used.
+Basic API Key, doesn't require any extra processing to be used and a `x-api-key` header can be used.
 Now let's list devices on a project using `curl`:

 ```
 $ curl -H "x-api-key: YOUR_API_KEY" https://api.golioth.io/v1/projects/{project-id}/devices